by Jeffrey Dach MD

 A frequent question that comes up a few times a day in my office is: “Why won’t my endocrinologist listen to me?”
 Many of these patients are actually escapees from the endocrinology office, having been ignored and mistreated by a succession of “cookie cutter” endocrinologists who give them minuscule amounts of T4 only medication (usually Levothyroxine), which keeps the TSH in the “reference range” These poor miserable souls finally arrive in my office where we switch them from Levothyroxine to natural desiccated thyroid in a dosage that gives them some relief from low thyroid symptoms.
-We use Natural Desiccated Thyroid from RLC Labs called Naturthroid, One Grain Tab (65mg) contains 38 Mcg T4 and 9 mg T3 per tab, the same ratio produced by the normal thyroid gland.
+We use Natural Desiccated Thyroid from RLC Labs called Naturethroid, One Grain Tab (65mg) contains 38 mcg T4 and 9 mcg T3 per tab, the same ratio produced by the normal thyroid gland.

 Shorter Half Life Makes Natural Thyroid Safer